The Bachelor of Science in Computer Science degree will prepare you for a wide-ranging and fast-growing field.

 - Study additional concepts in programming, data structures and computer operating for more advanced subjects and projects in the upper levels

-- Engage with HBU’s industry partners, including members of HBU’s Engineering Advisory Board
+- Engage with HBU’s industry partners, including members of HBU’s Science and Engineering Advisory Board

-- Benefit from your professors in the College of Engineering, who act as advisors and mentors, helping students make wise decisions about computer science courses, overall curriculum and future careers.
+- Benefit from your professors in the College of Science and Engineering, who act as advisors and mentors, helping you make wise decisions about computer science courses, overall curriculum and future careers

 HBU students in the bachelor’s degree in computer science program design and build real control systems and real computer programs.

 In your junior and senior years in HBU’s Computer Science Program, you will: